 Time Taken: 4 hours 10 minutes

-Getting to Mont St. Michel
+Paris to Mont St. Michel by Car

 For those arriving by car, there is a dedicated car park on the mainland, 1.5 miles away from the island to preserve the maritime beauty of the place.
 Once you have parked, you will have to walk to the Place des Navettes and board the free shuttle that will take you to the island.
 Place des Navettes is 800m from the car park and the shuttles stop 450m away from the island itself, so there is a fair bit of walking involved too.
 The shuttles operate evey day from 7:30 AM to midnight.

-Exploring Mont St. Michel
+Exploring Mont St. Michel - Don't Miss Out On These!

-Entrance to the island is free, however, you will require a ticket in order to visit the iconic Abbey at the crown of the rocky island.
+While entrance to the island is free, you will require a ticket in order to visit the iconic Abbey at the crown of the rocky island.
 The island is the permanent home to around 50 people (including monks) but there are numerous hotels and restaurants in the commune that serve the 3 million tourists visiting the island every year.
 Most people prefer to explore the island during the day and return to the mainland.
 However, despite being an expensive affair (budget stays at €200), the experience of exploring the island and the surrounding areas at night and early morning away from the crowd is a magical experience in itself.

-Walking the Streets of Mont St. Michel
+Amble about the streets of Mont St. Michel

 From afar, as you walk the causeway and approach the island, the emphatic views of the abbey will leave you wanting to reach the top.
 However, the moment you enter the walls of the commune and find yourself surrounded by medieval houses lining narrow cobble-stoned streets that wind their up the rocky island, you will immediately be transported to the magical worlds of ancient fairy tales.
 In fact, the streets of Mont St. Michel resemble Diagon Alley from Harry Potter more than any other place in the world.
 The main road up the entrance to the abbey is the Grand Rue.

-Taking the Grand Degré Steps
+Take the Grand Degré Steps

 The Grand Degré is the name of the iconic set of stairs that lead up to the abbey from the Grand Rue.
 Like many who take the pilgrimage, climbing up the stairs to the abbey and the surrounding walls will provide you with stunning views of the monastery's grand architecture as well as beautiful panormaic views of the surrounding bay and countryside.

-Mont St. Michel Abbey
+Step inside the Mont St. Michel Abbey

 The history of the abbey is as varied as the tides that roll in and out every day.
 The Gothic abbey was built bit by bit.
 For example, the Romanesque style church within it was built around 1060, whilst Charles VI is believed to have been responsible for its fortification between the 13th and 14th centuries.
 Towards the end of the Ancien Régime, the Abbey was used as a prison, as by the French Revolution, most monks had moved out of the Abbey.